The Long Ships (film): Production

 Filming took place on Avala Hill.

+Jack Cardiff recalled "It turned out to be more of a comedy picture after all because you can’t really take those sort of things too seriously.
+I think if it had been done in the right way with big tough Norwegians, it would have made all the difference.
+But when you’ve got a mixed cast it never quite rings as it should do.”

+Michael Reeves, future film director, worked on the movie as a runner.

 The American Legion condemned the production of the film – along with another Hollywood financed film shot in Yugoslavia, Lancelot and Guinevere – as "immoral, deceptive, unethical and detrimental to the best interests of the United States and the free world."

 "It wasn't a happy time", said Widmark of the shoot.

 Reception

 The film performed very well in the United Kingdom, grossing $840,000.
 It was among the ten most popular films of the year at the British box office in 1964.

 In the US and Canada it earned rentals of $1,930,000.